ericroberts/ericroberts.ca/_posts/2015-04-23-what-factories-are-hiding-from-you.md

 title: What test factories are hiding from you
 ---

 Do you use test factories?
-If so, you may be missing valuable feedback from your tests that could lead to better designs.
+You may be missing valuable feedback from your tests that could lead to better design.

 If you're like me, you've started using factories right about the same time you started testing.
-They are great ways to create lots of data to use in your tests.
-Without them, you would have to create all that data yourself.
+They are a great way to create a lot of data to use in your tests.
+Without them, you would have to do all of that hard work yourself.
 Recently however, I've been rethinking my default "use factories" approach to testing.

-Originally my pursuit to remove factories was driven by frustration with test times.
-Working at [Boltmade](https://www.boltmade.com) I see projects come and go.
-What I've noticed as a pattern writing tests in Rails applications is that they are incredibly fast at the start, and you don't really have to pay the price for using them until a couple of months down the road.
-For a long time, I can keep my test suite under 30 seconds or so (I know there are people who think that even this is way too long).
-But at a certain point, for me it's usually a few months in, my test suite jumps from 30 seconds to a minute.
-And then a minute to two minutes.
-That's when I start to go crazy.

-To illustrate why this happens this way, let's take a look at what happens when we use factories for our data.
-We're going to use FactoryGirl because that's what I have always used and am therefore most familiar with it.

-Here's a factory for my `User` class:

-{% highlight ruby linenos %}
-FactoryGirl.define do
-  factory :user do
-    name "Eric Roberts"
-    email "eric@boltmade.com"
-  end
-end
-{% endhighlight %}

-In case you're not familiar with factories I'll quickly show you how this is used.

-{% highlight ruby linenos %}
-user = FactoryGirl.create(:user)
-#=> #<User id: 1, name: "Eric Roberts", email: "eric@boltmade.com">

-user.name
-#=> "Eric Roberts"

-user.email
-#=> "eric@boltmade.com"
-{% endhighlight %}

-Creating the factory actually makes a new User object, triggers it's validations and *saves it to the database*.
-Let's take a look at what happens when you run `FactoryGirl.create`.

-{% highlight sql linenos %}
-INSERT INTO "users" ("name", "email", "created_at", "updated_at") VALUES (?, ?, ?, ?)  [
-	["name", "Eric"],
-	["email", "eric@boltmade.com"],
-	["created_at", "2015-04-21 01:08:49.409179"],
-	["updated_at", "2015-04-21 01:08:49.409179"]
-]
-{% endhighlight %}

-This is pretty quick though.
-It doesn't seem like that big of a deal.
-And it isn't!
-Not yet anyway.
-But as a software project grows, object creation tends to get a little more complicated.
-Let's imagine that users now belong to companies.

-Now our factories look more like this:

-{% highlight ruby linenos %}
-FactoryGirl.define do
-  factory :user do
-    association :company

-    name "Eric Roberts"
-    email "eric@boltmade.com"
-  end

-  factory :company do
-    name "Boltmade"
-  end
-end
-{% endhighlight %}

-Since users now belong to companies, every user created with a factory now does the following:

-{% highlight sql linenos %}
-INSERT INTO "companies" ("name", "created_at", "updated_at")
-VALUES (?, ?, ?)  [
-	["name", "Boltmade"],
-	["created_at", "2015-04-21 01:22:24.307976"],
-	["updated_at", "2015-04-21 01:22:24.307976"]
-]

-INSERT INTO "users" ("name", "email", "company_id", "created_at", "updated_at")
-VALUES (?, ?, ?, ?, ?)  [
-	["name", "Eric"],
-	["email", "eric@boltmade.com"],
-	["company_id", 1],
-	["created_at", "2015-04-21 01:22:24.311557"],
-	["updated_at", "2015-04-21 01:22:24.311557"]
-]
-{% endhighlight %}

-This still doesn't take that long, but I'm sure you can see how these things add up.
-The more complex your object graph is, the more time it takes to create.
-If you can save *0.1s per test* on 1200 tests, you'll save *2 minutes* on your test suite run.
-I don't know about you, but that's pretty awesome to me.

-This is the point where people who are familiar with FactoryGirl say to me "don't you know about `build_stubbed`?".
-The answer is yes, I do know about it.
-The point still stands however.
-Creating objects, database or not, still takes time.
-That said, if you are trying to increase the speed of your factories, it is certainly a good way.

-If speed were the only thing wrong with factories, then finding a faster way to make factories is a good approach.
-But I think there are more downsides to using factories.

 ## Factories make bad design easy

-Let's talk for a second about Test Driven Development (TDD).
-TDD promises a number of benefits.
-The self-testing code that results can allow you to refactor with confidence.
-The primary benefit of TDD however, is supposed to be an improvement in design.
-Yet I see people missing out on these design benefits even when they write the tests first and try to refactor.
-One of the problems I think is the ease of using factories to generate large quantities of data.
+Test Driven Development (TDD) offers a number of benefits.
+The self-testing code that results from diligent application of TDD allows you to refactor your code with confidence.
+The primary benefit of TDD however, is supposed to be an improvement in design <sup><a href="#references">[1]</a></sup>.
+Yet I see people missing out on these design benefits even when they write the tests first and spend the time to refactor.
+I think that one of the problems is the ease of using factories to generate large quantities of data.
 From here on out I will be showing what I mean by going through code covered by tests written with factories, and discussing what other methods of testing might help us to uncover design flaws.

 To begin, I will explain the feature that we are trying to build.
 The project's requirements are to build a feature that returns me the minimum and maximum